Olimp case

-The charges brought against Olimp were refuted by the experts' opinions of (including PricewaterhouseCoopers), the Business Ombudsman of Kazakhstan, the results of nonpublic investigative actions, testimony of numerous witnesses and other case materials.
+The charges brought against Olimp were refuted by the experts' opinions of (including PricewaterhouseCoopers), the Business Ombudsman of Kazakhstan, the results of non-public investigative actions, testimony of numerous witnesses and other case materials.
 The imputed taxes were additionally assessed on activities recognized as illegal gambling, while taxation of illegal activities is inadmissible.

-Nevertheless, as a result of the Olimp's case, company employees (including women who had minor children, including infants) were sentenced to various prison terms.
+Nevertheless, as a result of the Olimp case, company employees (including women who had minor children or even infants) were sentenced to various prison terms.

-Without waiting for a trial, all property was confiscated from the other participants in the case and turned into the property of the state, which meant that they were found guilty of all charges, and violated the presumption of innocence.
+Without waiting for a trial, all property belonging to the alleged persons in the case was confiscated and turned over to the state, which meant that they were found guilty of all charges, in violation of the presumption of innocence.

-In March 2024, relatives of those convicted made an open video appeal to the President of Kazakhstan Kasym-Jomart Tokayev with a request to review the Olimp's case, which appeared in the times of "Old Kazakhstan", and to instruct law enforcers to stop ignoring the violations committed.
+In March 2024, relatives of those convicted made an open video appeal to the President of Kazakhstan Kasym-Jomart Tokayev with a request to review the Olimp case, which appeared in the times of "Old Kazakhstan", and to instruct law enforcers to stop ignoring the violations committed.